 Define $\Gamma = Z_n(L)-d \Delta_X,$ where $\Delta_X$ denotes the diagonal of $X\times X$.
 We conclude from above that $\Gamma_*=0$ on $CH_0(X)$.
 Now notice that $X$ is K3 surface and so $\Alb(X)$ is $0$, the map $\alb_X$ is $0$ and $F^2CH_0(X)=CH_0(X)_{\homo}$ (as introduced in Subsection \ref{subsec:BB}).
 We can then apply \cite[proposition $11.18$]{Voi2} and \cite[remark 11.20]{Voi2} (see directly Subsection \ref{subsec:BB}, Lemma \ref{lem:Voi11.18}) and conclude that $[\Gamma]^*=0$ on $H^0(X, \Omega^2_X)$, which proves the statement. \end{proof}

-\section{Correspondences on K3 surfaces of degree $2$}
+\section{Correspondences on K3 surfaces of degree $2$.}

 In this section we construct a natural locus $Z'_2(L)$ as in Definition \ref{def:Zn}, or more precisely $Z_2(L)$ as in Definition \ref{def:psiZ_n}, but for a line bundle $L$ of genus $2$, which is not very ample.
-This provides an example with non generically finite projections and we'll see how this reflects on the study of constant cycle curves.
+This provides an example with non-generically finite projections and we will see how this reflects on the study of constant cycle curves.
 This will hopefully clarify why we are particularly interested in having finite projections.